-Over two days, from the 4th to the 5th of April 2019, the Sustainable Sport & Events Open Module provides concrete examples of what leading sports organisations, such as the Olympic Games, Formula E and North-American leagues such as the NHL and NBA are doing.
-The module will take place at the Synathlon located on the University of Lausanne Campus in Switzerland.
+Over two days the Sustainable Sport & Events Open Module provides concrete examples of what leading sports organisations, such as the Olympic Games, Formula E and North-American leagues such as the NHL and NBA are doing.
+The module takes place at the Synathlon located on the University of Lausanne Campus in Switzerland.
 Register here.

 This seminar is about the “how”.
 How sports organisations are stepping up to slow down climate change.
 How they ensure that sport continues to have a positive impact on society without a negative impact on the environment and how to understand the lifecycle of an event.

 Participants will learn from the speakers and from each other about the various ways of integrating sustainability into the core of their businesses, be it a temporary endeavour such as an event or in their daily operations.
 Throughout both days, group work and discussions will challenge the existing ideas of sustainability in sport, with a particular focus on the business case for sustainability while simultaneously addressing the demands of multiple stakeholders.

 - To incorporate the concept of legacy as the first step into a sustainable event

 - To gain a solid understanding of the fundamental ideas behind sustainability and corporate social responsibility

 - To understand how sporting events positively or negatively impacts society

 - To understand how to balance social equity, environmental integrity and economic efficiency in a sports event